 In 3.2 add the following abbreviated terms

+EDRAP extended dependent random access point

-EST External Stream track
+EST external stream track

-MST Main Stream track
+MST main stream track

 In section 4.3.1, File-type box, replace

 This box shall be placed as early as possible in the file (e.g. after any obligatory signature, but before any significant variable-size boxes such as a MovieBox, MediaDataBox, or FreeSpaceBox).
 It identifies which specification is the ‘best use’ of the file, and a minor version of that specification; and also a set of other specifications to which the file complies.
 Readers implementing this format should attempt to read files that are marked as compatible with any of the specifications that the reader implements.
 Any incompatible change in a specification should therefore register a new ‘brand’ identifier to identify files conformant to the new specification.